 The tricky thing with parasite infections is that they can cause just about any known symptom.
-That’s because ultimately, parasites are often the culprit behind almost every medical condition known.
+Hence, that’s ultimately why parasites are often the culprit behind almost every known medical condition.

 Parasites are very tricky.
 Some worms have the ability to fool the body into thinking they are normal part of the tissue or organ, stopping the immune system from fighting them off.

 Once these invaders are established in our bodies, they can even eat holes through organs.
 Remember, they are living off of you.
 If you stop feeding them, they could start eating your organs, instead!